 Our committee consists of several volunteers who are all in some way connected to Dyslexia.
 Most of us work during the day.

-Secretary and Membership Secretary:
+Meetings and Membership Secretary:

 Judy Gardener, is a full time mum of two teenage boys one of whom is dyslexic.
 She would be happy to speak to parents about her experiences and offer advice where needed.